TehEdges/HL2DM-DeathFinder/README.md

   - `Attacker`: Player responsible for the kill.
   - `AttackerSteamID`: Steam ID of the attacker.
   - `Victim`: Player who was killed.
-  - 'VictimSteamID`: Steam ID of the victim.
+  - `VictimSteamID`: Steam ID of the victim.
   - `Weapon`: Weapon used.
   - `Headshot`: Whether the kill was a headshot.
   - `Tick`: Game tick when the kill happened.